- Contextual video advertising is critical for brands that are trying to reach the right audience at the right time

 Yet telling the right story to today's consumers is proving to be a new kind of challenge.
 With the advent of smartphones and data access, consumers today are always connected, and they have attention spans that keep shortening and heightened expectations when it comes to personalization.
-The question that keeps advertisers up at night has gone from “What’s a good story to tell?” to “What's the right story for the right person at the right time?”
+The question that keeps advertisers up at night has gone from “what’s a good story to tell?” to “what’s the right story for the right person at the right moment?”

 From one comes many

-To address this challenge, advertisers can use YouTube’s Director Mix to create custom video ads at scale.
+To address this challenge, advertisers can use YouTube’s Director Mix to create quick, easy, and cost-effective custom video ads at scale.
 It helps brands turn a limited set of creative assets (such as images, voiceovers, texts, fonts, or colors) into multiple unique messages that cater to different audiences in a contextual manner.
-Simply put:

-As shown below, the right contextual ads can turn attention into action.
-When we analyzed Google TrueView brand lift data from Q1 2016 across nine advertiser verticals, the right ads shown to users consuming related content (for example, car ads shown before a car video, CPG/personal care ads before beauty and fitness videos) enjoyed higher brand lift compared with ads shown to users consuming unmatched content (random ads before content from a particular vertical).
-In fact, in verticals such as CPG (home), Auto, and Travel, average ad recall more than doubled when ads were matched to the related content vertical.1
+As shown below, the right contextual ads can even turn attention into action.
+When we analyzed Google TrueView brand lift data from Q1 2016 across nine advertiser verticals, the right ads shown to users consuming related content (i.e., car ads shown before a car video, CPG/personal care ads before beauty and fitness videos) enjoyed higher brand lift compared with ads shown to users consuming unmatched content (random ads before content from a particular vertical).
+In fact, in verticals such as CPG (home), auto, and travel, average ad recall more than doubled when ads were matched to the related content vertical.1

 Uber wanted to understand what its customers enjoyed, so it scoured YouTube to figure out which were the most popular interest categories and videos in India.
 It identified 100 key moments when commuters were most likely to book a ride and, with the help of Director Mix, created 85 variations of the six-second bumper ads to capture those moments.